 Sexual dysfunction can affect people of any age, although it is more common in people aged over 40 years old and is often associated with a decline in health, related to ageing.
+If you are concerned about how MSA is affecting your intimate and sexual function please do not feel embarrassed about talking to your GP, Consultant, Parkinson's Nurse or MSA Nurse Specialist about this.
+They are experienced in understanding that this can be difficult to talk about and can help you get appropriate support to address the issues sensitively.

 In MSA, sexual dysfunction can be an early symptom.
 Often the first symptom of MSA for men is erectile dysfunction; signs of which are being unable to achieve or sustain an erection, and ejaculatory difficulties.
 We do not know whether women with MSA have comparable difficulties with sexual function.
-One report suggests that women with multiple system atrophy might have reduced erotic genital sensitivity as an early symptom.
+One report suggests that women with MSA might have reduced erotic genital sensitivity as an early symptom.

 Sexual dysfunction can present in different ways; for men this can include erectile and ejaculation difficulties, impaired sex drive and reduced libido.
 In women they can include difficulties with reaching an orgasm, pain during sex, vaginal tightness, loss of lubrication and impaired sex drive and reduced libido.

 Sexual dysfunction is much more common in MSA than in Parkinson's disease and may be associated with postural hypotension (a drop in blood pressure when standing).